 Description Bitmap indicating the SLP presolve actions to be taken

 Туре Integer

 Values Bit Meaning

 0 Generic SLP presolve.

 1 Explicitly fix columns identified as fixed to zero.

 2 Explicitly fix all columns identified as fixed.

 3 SLP bound tightening.

 4 MISLP bound tightening.

 5 Bound tightening based on function domains.

 8 Do not presolve coefficients.

 9 Do not remove delta variables.

 10 Avoid reductions that can not be dual postsolved.

 11 Allow eliminations on determined variables.

+12 Avoid performing linear reductions at the nlp level.

+13 Avoid simplifying nonlinear expressions.

 Note The Xpress NonLinear nonlinear presolve (which is carried out once, before augmentation) is independent of the Optimizer presolve (which is carried out during each SLP iteration).
+Linear reductions are performed according to XPRS_PRESOLVEOPS if bit 12 is not set.

-Default value 24
+Default value 2104

 Affects routines XSLPconstruct, XSLPpresolve

-See also XSLP_PRESOLVELEVEL, XSLP_PRESOLVE, XSLP_PRESOLVEOPS, XSLP_PRESOLVEPASSLIMIT, XSLP_REFORMULATE
+See also XSLP_PRESOLVELEVEL, XSLP_PRESOLVE, XSLP_PRESOLVEOPS, XSLP_REFORMULATE